 The Center for the Advanced Study of India (CASI) aims to nurture a new generation of scholars in the study of contemporary India.
 In line with CASI’s vision, Penn Parents Rajiv Sobti GR’84 and Slomi Sobti, have created the Sobti Family Fellowship to support University of Pennsylvania graduate students in their research related to India’s current politics, society, economy, and international relations.

-The Sobti Family Fellowship will provide up to two Penn doctoral students with $12,500 each to develop independent research interests broadly related to CASI’s agenda.
-The Fellowship award will include an unrestricted $10,000* grant with the addition of up to $2,500 in reimbursed domestic travel expenses, conference attendance fees, and research materials.
+The Sobti Family Fellowship will provide a Penn doctoral student with $12,500 to develop independent research interests broadly related to CASI’s agenda.
+The award will include an unrestricted $10,000* grant with the addition of up to $2,500 in travel expenses, conference attendance fees, and research materials.
 The award can be received in conjunction with existing graduate funding.

 Sobti Family Fellows are invited to join the CASI community.
 This includes integration into the Center’s wide network of scholars, participation in weekly seminars, and involvement in CASI’s additional activities.
 Sobti Family Fellows will receive a desk at CASI’s office and will be supervised by CASI’s Director.

-The length of the first Sobti Family Fellowship will be no less than one calendar year, and will begin in the late summer or early fall of 2020.
+The length of the 2023-24 Sobti Family Fellowship will be no less than one calendar year and will begin in the late summer or early fall of 2023.

-Sobti Family Fellows are required to complete the following during their Fellowship year:
+Sobti Family Fellows are required to comply with the following during their Fellowship year:

 - Conduct a presentation at CASI upon completion of the Fellowship